cubee-cb/ncr-pakify/wiki/Setup.md

 ## Basic Workflow
 You should Clone or Download this repository to begin with.
 Usage of Ogmo Editor itself will not be covered here.

+There is a `template` Region Pack included, [here](../template).
+- You can try building this (or any of the Vanilla Packs) before making your own levels if you like.

 If you're making a new Region Pack:
 - Go to pakify's folder.
 - Create a folder for your Region Pack next to `pakify.py`.